UAVmatrix/uavcast-pro-docs/docs/installation.md

 ##Raspberry Pi Image

 Start with a fresh Raspberry image, you find images at [raspberry.org](https://www.raspberrypi.org/downloads/) site.
-UAVcast works on several images, such as:
+Confirmed working images:

-* Raspian Lite
+* Raspbian Stretch Lite
-* Raspian Desktop
+* Raspbian Stretch With Desktop

 Follow the installation instruction given on their site for the specific image you want to use.